coreinfrastructure/best-practices-badge/background.md

-The OWASP Application Security Verification Standard (ASVS) Project provides &#8220;a basis for testing web application technical security controls.&#8221; In particular, the publish the OWASP Application Security Verification Standard (ASVS); all is available here:
+The OWASP Application Security Verification Standard (ASVS) Project provides &#8220;a basis for testing web application technical security controls.&#8221; In particular, they publish the OWASP Application Security Verification Standard (ASVS); all is available here:

 <https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project>

 The following comments are about the 2014 edition (the version available at the time of this writing).
-This document is focused *solely* on web applications; it has much useful information for that case, but it&#8217;s not obvious how to apply this document to many other kinds of programs.
+This document is focused *solely* on web applications; it has much useful information for that case, but it is not obvious how to apply this document to many other kinds of programs.

 The 2014 edition has some major changes from the 2009 version.
 In